 The LLC also is not required to file the same paperwork as a corporation.
-This paperwork is one of the primary reasons that businesses choose an LLC over a corporation; corporations have to maintain detailed records, including bylaws, minutes from the board of directors’ meetings, minutes from the annual shareholder meetings, stock ledgers, and the list goes on.
+This paperwork is one of the primary reasons that businesses choose an LLC over a corporation, because corporations have to maintain detailed records, including bylaws, minutes from the board of directors’ meetings, minutes from the annual shareholder meetings, stock ledgers, and the list goes on.

-The Articles of Organization usually require the following information:
+The articles of organization usually require the following information:

 - Proposed name for the LLC

-- Names, addresses, and signatures of the LLC’s members (can be just one member)
+- Names, addresses, and signatures of the LLC’s members

 - Name and address of your registered agent

-- Mailing address for the business
+- Physical address for the business

-While you don’t have to file this document with the Secretary of State, you should write up an agreement.
+While you don’t have to file this document with the Secretary of State, you should still write up an agreement to prevent disputes down the line.
 It can include elements such as what percentage of the business profits will pass to each member, what happens if a member wants to leave the business, how to add new members, and more.

 Why an LLC?

-As a sole proprietorship, your business finances and personal finances are one and the same: yours.
+As a sole proprietor or general partner, your business finances and personal finances are one and the same.
 That’s why your car, house, and other assets can be taken as compensation if your business runs into trouble.
 As an LLC, though, you won’t run into that issue.

 Another advantage of the LLC is that you can choose the taxation process that works best for you.
-The two options are taxation as a corporation or as a pass-through entity.
-As a pass-through entity, your business will not file its own tax return —just an annual report of your business activities.
-Your individual members will receive income from the LLC (how much each member gets is dictated by the operating agreement).
-Each member then reports that income on his or her individual tax return and pays the resulting taxes.
-As a result, the total amount of money that is paid as tax for the LLC’s profits is lower than it would be as a corporation.
+The options include taxation as a corporation or as a pass-through entity.
+As a pass-through entity, your business will not file its own tax return — instead, you’ll just have to submit an informational report stating how much money your business earned or lost.